joelnet/MojiScript/README.md

 - `index.js` - Entrypoint to your application.
 This will load all dependencies as well as execute `main`.
 Can be excluded from tests.
 - `main.js` - Decoupling from dependecies and start allows for easy testing.

+## Unit Tests

+Check out the [map/filter/reduce example](examples/map-filter-reduce) for an example on how to write unit tests.

 ## Recursion

 Recursion is dead simple.